eliotstocker/messagingbus/readme.md

 * `directDescendantsOnly`: - if enabled only sends message to direct descendants of the current window,
 * `allowPartialResponse`: - if enabled wont reject on a missing response within the timeout period unless all requests fail
 * `timeout`: - maximum time in milliseconds to await a response
+* `includeSelf`: - should send the request to self as well as all other handles

 #### :gear: sendFilteredRequest